jcrites/web-terminal/README.md

 WebTerminal is significantly inspired by:

 1. [Nushell](https://www.nushell.sh/)
-2. [Nushell Nana](https://github.com/nushell/nana), an experimental GUI version of Nushell
+    1. [Nushell Nana](https://github.com/nushell/nana), an experimental graphical version of Nushell
 3. [PowerShell](https://learn.microsoft.com/en-us/powershell/)

 An understanding of WebTerminal will benefit significantly from an understanding of these technologies.